-Natalie Mik (born 1984 Duesseldorf, based in Los Angeles) is a Korean-German artist and independent curator of performance art.
+Natalie Mik (b.
+1984 Duesseldorf, based in Los Angeles) is a Korean-German performer and curator.

 Mik assesses, collects, organizes and preserves the invisible.
 She creates studies, interventions and archives that examine intangible cultures and non-visual traditions.
 Skeptical towards traditional archival practice, her work is interested in the performative and the post-fetishist potential of the archive.
 The psychophysical existence of the archivist, and the performance of archiving itself are also considered to explore themes of historiography (=writing of history), memory and decolonization.